pchaudhari23/Software_Notes/8. Artificial Intelligence/Topics/Azure AI/AI 102 exam guide.md

 ---

-2. Plan, create and deploy an Azure AI Foundry service
+2. Plan, create and deploy an Azure AI Foundry service:

    - Plan for a solution that meets Responsible AI principles
    - Create an Azure AI resource